Locations:

 Certain lifestyle changes can help you manage obesity, improve your overall health and/or lose weight, including:

-• Physical activity: Physical activity has many health benefits, and it’s an important factor in determining whether a person can maintain a healthy body weight, lose excess body weight or maintain healthy weight loss.
-Before starting any exercise program, ask your healthcare provider about what amount and type of physical activity is right for you.
+• Physical activity.
+Moving your body has many health benefits — not just weight loss.
+Before starting any exercise program, ask your provider about what amount and type of physical activity is right for you.

-• Stress management: Chronic stress can contribute to weight gain, so it’s important to learn to cope with stress in a healthy way, such as with meditation or breathing exercises, and minimize it as much as possible.
+• Stress management.
+Chronic stress can contribute to weight gain.
+It’s important to learn to cope with stress in a healthy way, such as with meditation or breathing exercises.

-Your healthcare provider may recommend enrolling in individual or group behavioral weight-loss programs to help treat obesity.
-In these programs, a specially trained healthcare provider will customize a weight-loss plan for you.
+Your provider may recommend doing an individual or group behavioral weight-loss program.
+A specially trained healthcare provider will customize a weight-loss plan for you.

-Mood disorders, such as depression and anxiety, occur at high rates among people with obesity.
-Because of this, your provider may also recommend psychological therapy if you have a mental health condition.
+Mental health conditions like depression and anxiety occur at high rates among people with obesity.
+Because of this, your provider may also recommend psychotherapy (talk therapy), like:

 Medications